 Waterloo offers a variety of services to help you achieve your goals at university.
-Below is a list of some of the academic services you can access at Waterloo.
+The following are some of the academic services you can access at Waterloo.

 The Student Success Office believes success looks different to everyone, so it offers support to help you be successful in the way you define it.

-To find out more about Waterloo’s academic supports, please visit Waterloo’s Student Success Office.
+To find out more about Waterloo’s academic supports, please visit Waterloo’s Student Success Office website.

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
+Financial aid is available to you through scholarships, bursaries, government loans and Indigenous-specific scholarships and awards.
 You can find a list of Waterloo’s scholarships and bursaries.
-You can also visit the Waterloo Aboriginal Education Centre (WAEC) for information about financial aid available to you.
+You can also visit Waterloo’s Indigenous Education Centre (WISC) for information about financial aid available to you.

 Aboriginal Student Services